Asymptotic approach to singular solutions for the CR Yamabe equation

-$\bullet$~~Still for what concerns the possible localization of the concentration point in non-smooth domains, it is worth mentioning the paper~\cite{FGM02} in the Euclidean framework, where Flucher, Garroni and M\"uller were able to construct an example of a peculiar {\it non-smooth} domain~$\tilde{\Omega}$ (see Example~9 there), whose related Robin function~$\mathcal{R}_{\tilde{\Omega}}$, the diagonal of the regular part of the associated Green function, achieves its infimum on the boundary; and subsequently Pistoia and Rey in~\cite{PR03} showed that concentration can occur on the boundary in such a domain~$\tilde{\Omega}$.
-It could be interesting to understand whether or not one can construct similar examples in the sub-Riemannian setting.
+\item One may investigate fractional counterparts of the present asymptotics, replacing the first-order Folland-Stein norm in~\eqref{folland} by a fractional norm of order $s\in(0,1)$ and the critical exponent by $2_s^\ast=2Q/(Q-2s)$.
+In this direction we mention~\cite{GLV23}, the nonlinear tail estimates in~\cite{MPPP23}, related results in~\cite{PP22}, and the extension/scattering approach to conformally invariant fractional powers of the sub-Laplacian in~\cite{FGMT15}.

-$\bullet$~~The link with the Robin function mentioned above could be expected even in the case of a wider class of general bounded smooth domains as for instance those with no characteristic points.
-For this, it could be interesting demonstrate whether or not the localization given in the form of Formula~\eqref{robin_condition} in Theorem~\ref{thm_green} is related to the horizontal gradient of the diagonal of the regular part of the Green function, as seen in the Euclidean framework in~\cite[Theorem~4.4]{BP89}; see also~\cite{MMP13}.
-This is not linked to the problem we are dealing with, but it is a general fact on Green functions to be proven in the Heisenberg group.
+\item It would be natural to ask to what extent the Green-profile asymptotics proved here in the centered Kor\'anyi ball persist under different geometric assumptions on the domain, still allowing characteristic boundary points.
+A possible framework is that of non-tangentially accessible domains satisfying an intrinsic outer ball condition, as introduced in~\cite{CGN02} for the Dirichlet problem with summable boundary data.

-$\bullet$~~The localization result in Theorem~\ref{thm_green} can be generalized in the case when one considers more general nonconvex and discontinuous energies with critical growth.
-This seems a very challenging task; we refer to the delicate approach in the Euclidean framework in~\cite{FGM02}.
+\item The behavior of concentration points in non-smooth domains remains a delicate issue.
+In the Euclidean framework, Flucher, Garroni and M\"uller~\cite{FGM02} constructed a non-smooth domain whose Robin function attains its infimum at the boundary, and Pistoia and Rey~\cite{PR03} showed that concentration can occur at the boundary in such a domain.
+Understanding whether analogous phenomena can occur in the Heisenberg group would require controlling the interaction between boundary singularities, characteristic points, and the Green function; see also~\cite{Wei98}.

-$\bullet$ Finally, in the same flavour of subcritical approximations, still in clear accordance with the Euclidean framework studied in~\cite{BP89,Rey89,Han91}, one can consider to investigate the asymptotic behaviour of the sequences approaching the critical Sobolev inequality which solve the auxiliary family of equations $-\Delta_H u_\eps = \lambda u_\eps^{2^\ast-1} +\eps u_\eps$, \, so that the lack of compactness does similarly come into play when~$\eps$ goes to $0$.
+\item Other possible developments include critical energies beyond the pure Sobolev quotient, problems involving the second critical exponent as in~\cite{Pas93,DPMP10}, and analogues of the third Brezis-Peletier conjecture~\cite{BP89}.
+The latter was recently solved in the Euclidean setting in~\cite{FKK23}, but its Heisenberg counterpart appears to require new tools because both the critical geometry and the boundary regularity theory are substantially more involved. \end{itemize}

-We hope that our estimates and techniques will be important in further developments for a better comprehension of the effects of the lack of compactness in the critical Sobolev embedding in the Heisenberg group.
+The estimates and techniques developed here are intended to provide a basis for these further questions on the loss of compactness in critical Folland-Stein-Sobolev embeddings and in related CR Yamabe-type equations.